jessiebit2022/ai-multi-agent-python/plugins/acp/README.md

 ```

  > Note:
- > - Your ACP token for your buyer and seller should be different.
+ > - Your agent wallet address for your buyer and seller should be different.
  > - Speak to a DevRel (Celeste/John) to get a GAME Dev API key

  > To Whitelist your Wallet: